lenduong/King-of-the-Hill/README.md

 More details regarding the car can be found in my lab report, including different design iterations throughout the evolution of our car.

+# DEMO
+A demo video has been uploaded below files!

 # DISCLAIMER
 While most of the car's code and electrical design were my effort, I was also collaborating with my teammates to carry out this project, which in turn has helped improve my skills in effectively